tsdev/spinw/docs/pages/spinw/spinw.gencoupling.md

 `tolDist`
-: Tolerance of distance, within two bonds are regarded equivalent, default is 1e-3 Angstrom.
-Only used, when no space group is defined.
+: Tolerance of distance, within two bonds are regarded equivalent, default value is 1e-3 Å. Only used, when no space group is defined.

 `dMin`
 : Minimum bond length, below which an error is triggered.
-  Default value is 0.5 Angstrom.
+  Default value is 0.5 Å.

 ### Output Arguments